cchla1021/udacity-project3/README.md

 ## Creating SLI metrics.
 It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.
 A Service-Level Indicator (SLI) is a specific metric used to measure the performance of a service.
-These metrics are relevant and built around the four signals (latency, Error Rate, Traffic, and Saturation)
+These metrics are relevant and built around the the following four golden signals (latency, Errors, Traffic, and Saturation)

-* Latency: Latency is important to monitor since this will tell the developers how long it takes to response to a request and usually measured in millisecond (ms).
+* Latency — request time (in ms)
-* Error Rate: The errors often expressed as a fraction of all requests received. (eg. percentage of HTTP 500 responses).
+* Errors — how many failed HTTP responses are there?
+4xx & 5xx errors.
-* Traffic: Network is important to monitor since the developer can see how much bandwith is required for a service to function.
-With this data the developer can look for ways to decrese the amount of bandwith required.
+* Traffic — how stressed is the system (based on no of HTTP requests/sec)
-* Uptime: Uptime is important to monitor so that developers know the percentage of the time the service is running.
-If it drops below a certain point this can be cause for concern and if it was not tracked it would be hard to tell how the service is handling.
+* Saturation — is too much memory or CPI being used compared to the the overall capacity of a service or its configuration?

 ## Create a Dashboard to measure our SLIs
 Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.